f37/f37.github.io/_posts/2017-10-09-prio-exp-repl.md

 Please be aware that satisfying the heap property doesn't result in a fully sorted priority queue.
 When updating the value of a node it suffice to percolate (up or down) to maintain the heap property.
 That way we can ensure drawing the maximal value in constant time while updating the structure in $\mathcal{O}(\log{n})$.

-## Disadvantages
+## Disadvantages of Greedy Priorization

 Greedy has some issues

-- updates only for replayed and inserted elements.
-This means when an element has small transition on the first run may never be visited
+- only replayed elements are getting updated.
+This means elements with small transition on the first run may never be visited,
-- sensitive to noise spikes
+- it is sensitive to noise spikes
-- prone to overfitting for slowly shrinking error inital high transitions are replayed more frequently.
+- and prone to overfitting for slowly shrinking error.
+High initial transitions are replayed more frequently.

-To overcome these issues we need to find something in the middle of uniform sampling and greedy sampling.
+To overcome these issues we need to find something in the middle of uniform and greedy sampling.

 ## Stochastic Prioritization